-1) Analysis of Senior Thesis Papers.
 One of our first goals was to get a baseline assessment of how well student work reflected our learning goals and objectives.
 One third of our senior undergraduates conduct research projects and write a detailed senior thesis as part of our Graduation with Distinction program.
 This large sample of senior theses provide an excellent resource to test if the above goals are being met by our graduating seniors.
 Each thesis is read by a faculty member who was not directly involved in the research project.
-Faculty will an assessment rubirc and score the thesis on a scale of 1 to 3: 1) unsuccessful; 2) acceptable; 3) successful/excellent.
+Faculty will an assessment rubric and score the thesis on a scale of 1 to 3: (1) unsuccessful; (2) acceptable; (3) successful/excellent.

 The rubric will be based on the following goals: